FuelLabs/sway/docs/book/src/reference/compiler_intrinsics.md

 __encoding_mem_id<T> -> u64
 ```

 **Description:** Returns an opaque number that identifies the memory representation of a type.
-No
-information is conveyd by this number and should only be compared for equality.
+No information is conveyed by this number and should only be compared for equality.

 This number is not guaranteed to be stable on different compiler versions.

 `__runtime_mem_id` represents how the type is represented inside the VM.

-`__encoding_mem_id` representes how the type is encoded.
+`__encoding_mem_id` represents how the type is encoded.
 It returns 0 when a type does not have encoding representation.

 **Constraints:** None